The best Bluetooth earbuds of 2019

 Whether your phone lacks a headset jack or you just prefer fewer cables, our top picks have you covered.

-- Best Bluetooth earbuds
+- Best overall Bluetooth earbuds

 - Best cheap Bluetooth earbuds